154: Parenting (VI)

 Finally, back in the mix.

-As my recovery progresses, I have been able to return successfully to the old, familiar parenting activities that bring me joy and tie us together.
+As recovery progresses, I have been able to return successfully to the old, familiar parenting activities that bring me joy and tie us together.

 Today, my kids see me as the same Dada they've always known.